Cray-HPE/docs-csm/install/create_hmn_connections_json.md

     ```

 2. Load the hms-shcd-parser docker image from the CSM release distribution.
 Only required if the CSM release distribution includes container images, otherwise this step can be skipped.
-    > **`INTERNAL USE`** When the version of the hms-shcd-parser image changes in the CSM release distribution the following section will need to be updated with the corrected tag

     > Note: The load-container-image.sh script works with both Podman and Docker